 Washington State Ferries is a vital mode of transportation in the coastal Northwest.
-Collaborating with Lauren Haynes we did extensive research and wrote a creative brief to re-brand WSF with a clean, bright logo and identity system that commuters and tourists can relate to while emphasizing its position as a reliable government agency.
+Collaborating with Lauren Haynes at Seattle Central College we did extensive research and wrote a creative brief to re-brand WSF with a clean, bright logo and identity system that commuters and tourists can relate to while emphasizing its position as a reliable government agency.
 The abstract sun and waves in the pictorial mark that I designed also alludes to an abstract fish and the waves are threaded through the brand.
 I illustrated three of the ferries, showing how environmental graphics would be applied.
 I also used the ferries to create a pattern for merchandise to further the brands’ friendly character.

 A new coffee cup design is used at a local shop each day, first just patterns, then a list of artists and DJs and finally it's revealed that it's for the Decibel Festival

 Nara is a concept for high end women's athletic wear brand for the sport of parkour.
 Based on military obstacle courses, parkour was developed in France in the 1980s and practiced in urban environments and specialty gyms.
 People participating in parkour run, jump, swing and vault.